Right now, more than any time in history, people are evaluating their lives through the filter of these essential questions:

 Yes!
 A bachelor’s degree is not a requirement to apply to Soul-Centered Living.
 However, a high school diploma/GED or its equivalent is required.
 Contact an Admissions Advisor for more details at (310) 829-7402.

 Founding Faculty and Co-Directors of the University, Drs.
-Ron and Mary Hulnick are the lead facilitators for the Soul-Centered Living I Program.
+Ron and Mary Hulnick are the lead facilitators at the University of Santa Monica.
 They are pioneers and innovators in the field of Spiritual Psychology and are the designers of the University’s life-changing curriculum.
 To see Ron’s bio, click here.
 To see Mary’s bio, click here.

-Licia Rester-Frazee also serves on the University’s faculty as a facilitator for the Soul-Centered Living I Program.
+Licia Rester-Frazee also serves on the University’s faculty as a facilitator for USM's Program and Workshops.
 Additionally, she serves as USM’s Director of Online Education, where she works closely with Drs.
-Ron and Mary Hulnick to translate the Principles and Practices of Spiritual Psychology to the interactive medium for the Online component of the SCL I Program and for Online offerings for graduates and the general public.
+Ron and Mary Hulnick to translate the Principles and Practices of Spiritual Psychology to the interactive medium for the Online component of USM's curriculum.
 To see Licia’s bio, click here.

 USM Programs are not a form of therapy nor are they a drug and alcohol recovery program.
 The Programs at the University of Santa Monica are Soul-Centered experiential education processes designed to provide students opportunities for learning and applying the Principles and Practices of Spiritual Psychology in service to transforming their consciousness and Awakening into the fuller awareness of their Essential Nature.